-Immediate termination of the Participant-Directed personal care service option can occur if the following circumstances arise including, but not limited to:
+Immediate termination of participant-directed personal care service option can occur if the following circumstances arise including, but not limited to:

-The participant's and/or service provider's health, safety, or welfare is immediately jeopardized or it is recognized that there is potential for threat of harm.
+\ The person's and/or service provider's health, safety, or welfare is immediately jeopardized or it is recognized that there is potential for threat of harm.

-Fraudulent Activity
+\Fraudulent Activity

-Non-compliance related to the PSS
+\Non-compliance related to the PSS

-When it is decided that a person can no longer direct their personal care services, there is coordination by the case manager to provide continuity of services and ensure the person's health and welfare while coordinating transition to an alternate service/setting options.
+When it is decided that a person, or their legal representative, can no longer direct their personal care services, there is coordination by the case manager to provide continuity of services and ensure the person's health and welfare while coordinating transition to an alternate service/setting option.